-The committee continues to liaise with the Intellectual Property Office of New Zealand (IPONZ) on the workability of operational policy and proposed IP reforms.
+The Intellectual Property Law Committee assists in intellectual property law reform by reviewing proposed legislation, regulations and guidelines.
+The committee continues to liaise with the Intellectual Property Office of New Zealand (IPONZ) on the workability of operational policy and proposed IP reforms, and hearings delays.

-The Intellectual Property Law Committee (IPLC) was initially established in 2003 as a working party to consider and comment on IP law reform.
+The Intellectual Property Law Committee was initially established in 2003 as a working party to consider and comment on IP law reform.
 The working party was made an NZLS standing committee in 2009, and has continued to keep a watching brief on intellectual property law.